 In 2009 I heard of a new group trying to materialize in Missouri.
 They were trying to bring new jobs to the area but did not want to be taken over by large Union groups the second that the company showed up.

 I supported the right to work before most people here even knew about it by fighting for it and getting into heated online battles for it.

-Most people ask what is the difference between a union and right to work?
-Well they both have one thing in common..
+Do most people ask what is the difference between a union and the right to work?
+Well, they both have one thing in common.
 They both can get really greedy and then you have to go to the lesser of the two evils.

 Let me be clear about this.
 When unions first formed it was due to greed.
 Companies were not paying a wage that could support their employees so they united to stand up.
 A commendable act.
-But over the past several years Unions have been no better then the old employer days of being greedy and wanting to much.
+But over the past several years Unions have been no better than the old employer days of being greedy and wanting too much.

 Business owners and employees must come to terms or we will always have a problem in this country keeping our economy moving I do know that.

-Yes I do support right to work.
-We have given the Unions plenty of time to help implement economic growth here in Missouri and all they have done is take employers and strangle them with a wage that business cannot afford and left the business with no other option to get the hell out of Dodge !
+Yes, I do support the right to work.
+We have given the Unions plenty of time to help implement economic growth here in Missouri and all they have done is take employers and strangle them with a wage that business cannot afford and left the business with no other option to get the hell out of Dodge!

 Randy Dinwiddie CEO Jett Communications LLC